 Conditions at Coleshill were sparse – no electricity or running water until after the war.
 Water was collected from the village or from wells and lighting was by oil lamps.
 Unfortunately the building burnt down during the night of the 23rd September 1952 and consequently had to be demolished.
 It was never rebuilt.

 In 1939 the Government arranged for evacuees to come to the countryside to escape the expected bombing of the big cities.
 These evacuees on the whole did not stay for long as the expected bombing did not take place.
 However there was a 2nd flood of evacuees in 1940.
 Faringdon and area received its fair share including whole classes of children from their city schools.
 Everyone found it quite difficult to adjust, both the evacuees from their urban areas and the families who received them.

 Photograph 1939-45.
 In front of the Rialto Cinema are teenagers Lewis Boffin, Harry Thomas, John Moody, and Fred Hughes with a WWII evacuee in front.
 Lewis Boffin later became a police constable in Palestine after the war.
-Then he worked in his father Thomas’s butchers shop in Faringdon, first next to the White Hart pub on Gravel Walk and then from 1977 on London Street.
+Then he worked in and finally took over his father Thomas’s butchers shop in Faringdon until he retired.
 He passed away on 27th May 2018, aged 91 years.